MV Hondius

 MV Hondius cruise ship

-The fleetmates Plancius and Ortelius are former state-owned research vessels previously operated, respectively, by the Royal Dutch Navy and the Russian Academy of Science.
+The fleetmates Plancius and Ortelius are former state-owned research vessels previously operated by the Royal Dutch Navy and the Russian Academy of Science.

 History - construction and ownership

-The company's Antarctic Ocean destinations include Bouvet Island, Antarctic Peninsula, Ross Sea, Weddell Sea, Ushuaia Argentina (homeport).
-Atlantic Ocean destinations include Cape Verde Islands, South Orkney Islands, South Shetland Islands, as well as the UK's archipelagos / British Overseas Territories / dependencies SGSSI (South Georgia and the South Sandwich Islands), Falkland Islands, Ascension Island, Saint Helena, Tristan da Cunha.
+Antarctic destinations include Bouvet Island, the Antarctic Peninsula, Ross Sea, Weddell Sea, and Ushuaia (homeport).
+Atlantic destinations include the Cape Verde Islands, South Orkney Islands, South Shetland Islands, as well as UK territories and dependencies such as SGSSI (South Georgia and the South Sandwich Islands), the Falkland Islands, Ascension Island, Saint Helena and Tristan da Cunha.

 MV Hondius cruise ship

-Due to the constantly increasing demand for polar cruises, Oceanwide Expeditions ordered the building of two ice-strengthened ships (Janssonius and Hondius), each fitted with two main engines (total power output 4,26 MW) and max passenger capacity 196 (85 staterooms).
-On polar itineraries, each ship's capacity is limited to 174.
+Due to the growing demand for polar cruising, Oceanwide Expeditions ordered two ice-strengthened ships (Janssonius and Hondius), each powered by two main engines (total output 4.26 MW) and designed for a maximum passenger capacity of 196 (85 staterooms).
+On polar voyages, capacity is limited to 174.

 Shipboard facilities

-Like all Oceanwide fleet mates, Hondius is equipped with rigid-hulled zodiacs (inflatable motorized high-speed boats) used for landings and tendering (ship-to-shore passenger transportation) in remote coastal areas.
-The vessel also features a top-deck helipad (fore-located helicopter landing area used in cases of emergency).
+Like all Oceanwide vessels, Hondius carries rigid-hulled Zodiacs (inflatable high-speed motorized boats) used for landings and tendering in remote regions.
+The ship also features a forward top-deck helipad for emergency helicopter operations.

-This expedition ship is specially designed for travel cruising in the Earth's polar regions (Antarctica and Arctic).
-The vessel boasts fast zodiac boats, sea kayaks and an aft-located covered marina platform for water-based outdoor activities.
-There is a deck with an observation lounge and a separate room for readings.
+This expedition ship is purpose-built for cruising in the Earth’s polar regions.
+She is equipped with fast Zodiac boats, sea kayaks, and an aft-located covered marina platform for water-based outdoor activities.
+The vessel also offers an observation lounge and a dedicated room for lectures and readings.

 Decks and Cabins

-Standard cabin amenities include windows (some opening), 1 double bed (or 2 single beds / non-convertible to double), under-bed storage, bedside cabinets, wall-mounted reading lamps, LED ceiling lights, lounge/seating area (writing desk with chair, LCDTV, phone, WiFi Internet, refrigerator, tea/coffee maker, binoculars), wardrobe, electronic safe box (in the closet), en-suite bathroom (WC-toilet, single-sink vanity, shower, bath products, bathrobes, towels, hairdryer), individually controlled air-conditioning.
+Standard cabin amenities include windows (some opening), one double bed or two single beds (non-convertible), under-bed storage, bedside cabinets, wall-mounted reading lamps, LED ceiling lighting, a lounge area (writing desk with chair, LCD TV, telephone, Wi-Fi, refrigerator, tea/coffee maker, binoculars), wardrobe, electronic safe (in closet), and an en-suite bathroom (WC, single-sink vanity, shower, bath products, bathrobes, towels, hairdryer).
+All cabins feature individually controlled air-conditioning.

 Photos of MV Hondius